 We found very limited evidence on patient-reported outcomes from the clinical trials.
 We heard from many stakeholders that HAE can have significant effects on patients' quality of life.
-Due to the unpredictability of attacks, and the variability in attack frequency and severity, patients describe anxiety in their daily lives, the need to carry on-demand therapy at all times, hindered career or educational advancement, and increased burden on caregivers.
-However, quality of life measures were infrequently and inconsistently measured across trials, and no trials to date have used the disease-specific HAE-QoL as an assessment of quality of life.
-We found even less evidence on impact of long term prophylaxis on school or work, depression, and anxiety.
+Due to the unpredictability of attacks, and the variability in attack frequency and severity, patients describe anxiety in their daily lives, the need to carry on-demand therapy at all times, hindered career or educational advancement, and a high burden on caregivers.
+However, quality of life measures were infrequently and inconsistently measured across trials, and no trials to date have used the diseasespecific HAE-QoL as an assessment of quality of life.
+We found even less evidence on impact of long-term prophylaxis on school or work, depression, and anxiety.

-We have limited data on some important patient subgroups, including children younger than age 12 and pregnant women.
+There is limited or no data on some important patient subgroups, including children younger than age 12 and pregnant or lactating women.

-It is uncertain how, if at all, the results found in this report generalize to patients with HAE not due to deficient C1-INH (type 1) or dysfunctional C1-INH (type 2).
+Finally, it is uncertain how, if at all, the results found in this report generalize to patients with HAE not due to deficient C1-INH (Type 1) or dysfunctional C1-INH (Type 2).
 We have heard that there is substantial uncertainty as to whether HAE patients with normal C1-INH (HAE Type 3) benefit from prophylaxis with C1-INHs.